-Being a law firm, SDG 16 resonates strongly with our vision and our mission.
 The goal of SDG 16, to "provide access to justice for all and build effective, accountable and inclusive institutions at all levels" is personified specifically within our pro bono programme.
+For De Brauw as a law firm, SDG 16 resonates strongly with our vision and our mission.

-De Brauw is a member of Pro Bono Connects, which is the Dutch section of the International Commission of Jurists (ICJ) - the network of Advocates for Justice and Human Rights.
-Each lawyer is expected to conduct 30 hours pro bono work per year, which enables us to provide pro bono support and advice for many matters focused on environmental and human rights.
+We are a member of Pro Bono Connects, which is the Dutch section of the International Commission of Jurists (ICJ) - the network of Advocates for Justice and Human Rights.
+Each lawyer is expected to conduct 30 hours pro bono work per year, allowing us to provide pro bono support and advice for many environmental and human rights matters.

-In 2021, we have spent 9422 hours of Pro Bono work across 99 Pro Bono matters.
-Recent matters include our partnership with UNICEF Netherlands, and our pro bono support for Afghan Refugees, the Dutch transgender and intersex community, Ocean Cleanup and Plastic Whale.
+In 2021, we spent 9,422 pro bono hours on 99 pro bono matters.
+Recent matters include our partnership with UNICEF Netherlands, and our pro bono support for Afghan Refugees, the Dutch transgender and intersex community, Ocean Cleanup, and Plastic Whale.